Updated: October 9, 2019

 And even though stock markets do eventually recover, the drop in net worth is painful.

-Given that the stock market as measured by the S&P 500 index didn’t get back to break even for over 10 years in the 2000 decade, this isn’t a short term issue to be taken lightheartedly for anyone in retirement.
+Given that the stock market as measured by the S&P 500 index didn’t get back to break even for over 10 years in the 2000 decade, you can see this isn’t a short term issue to be taken lightheartedly for anyone in retirement.

 Will we have another decade with poor stock market performance?
 History tends to repeat itself with a slightly different version.

-The better the stock market has performed in the years preceding retirement the more likely it is to decline in subsequent years.
+Here’s a clue as to when the next bear market will occur in retirement: The better the stock market has performed in the years preceding retirement the more likely it is to decline in subsequent years.
 It only feels like the opposite will happen.
-My related post What Will Stocks Do Over the Next 10 Years.

 Investment Income and Bear Markets

 Whether bear markets affect retirees living off investment income depends on the income asset they own.
-But since the investment income method is based on living off investment income vs capital gains, bear markets are less of an issue for retirees not counting to live on withdrawals.
+But since the investment income method is based on living off investment income vs withdrawing funds from capital gains, bear markets are less of an issue for retirees not counting on withdrawals to live.

-For income investors who rely on stock dividends, they will experience a drop in net worth during bear markets but the dividend income should remain steady throughout the bear market.
+For income investors who rely on stock dividends, they will experience a drop in net worth during bear markets but the dividend income should, nevertheless, remain steady throughout the bear market.

 Read my related post Reducing Risk in Stocks with 13 lessons from past bear markets.

 Note that bear markets call for reducing investment risk in general, however, even for stock dividend investors.
-This can be problematic for income investors who have increased risk to get higher dividends.
+This can be problematic for income investors who have increased risk with stocks that pay higher dividends.

 Read my related post Is Dividend Investing Worth It?